pierre-rouleau/about-erlang/doc/installing-erlang.rst

    use.
 I provide extra information on how to extends this.
 #. `Using Kerl`_ to build from source code using clones of the official Erlang
    git repositories.
-#. `Using asdf-vm`_ to build from source.  asdf-vm extends Kerl and provide
+#. `Using asdf-vm`_ to build from source.  asdf-vm extends Kerl and provides
    the ability to build lots of other tools, Elixir for instance.
    At the moment (and from what I currently know) this seems to be a very good choice because you can install Erlang but also Elixir and several other